17 Best Restaurants in Savannah, Georgia

 That's just a few ideas to get you started.
 While exploring Savannah, you're sure to find any number of other exciting options as well, whether you're craving noodle bowls or a simple sandwich.

 The first farm-to-table restaurant in Savannah, Cha Bella continues to serve only dishes made with the finest local ingredients, so even if you've been here recently, there may be some surprises.
-With no walk-in refrigerator, all ingredients must be used within three days of delivery, so the menu is guaranteed to be fresh.
+With no walk-in freezer, all ingredients must be used within three days of delivery, so the menu is guaranteed to be fresh.
 The decor is contemporary and comfortable, but the real dining experience is found outside on the patio during the spring and fall.
-This is also a great spot for a cocktail or dessert.
+This is also a great spot for a cocktail or dessert, and they sometimes play classic movies on the patio against the wall of the building.

 912-790–7888